 Results: Representative Protein Adhesion Analyses

-As this set of isothermal strength development plots demonstrate Authors: please provide text (1-2 sentences) describing what information can be gained from this figure [1].
+As this set of isothermal strength development plots demonstrate, the temperature and time of bonding effect of the strength development of adhesive bonds and therefore, the sensitivity of wood processing conditions.
+As the bonding temperature increases, higher bonding strengths can be developed in shorter bond pressing times.
+Authors: please provide text (1-2 sentences) describing what information can be gained from this figure [1].

 LAB MEDIA: Figure 3A

-In this derived plot of regressed bonding rate against temperature, the Authors: please provide text (1-2 sentences) describing what information can be gained from this figure [1].
+In this derived plot of regressed bonding rate against temperature, an increased strength development rate is achieved at higher temperatures.
+A stronger bond can be developed in less time at higher temperatures.
+Authors: please provide text (1-2 sentences) describing what information can be gained from this figure [1].

 LAB MEDIA: Figure 3B

-As observed in this image of failed samples, an adhesion failure due to Authors: please provide additional text to describe what is illustrated with the sample on the left can be visualized [1], while in this sample a cohesive failure due to Authors: please provide additional text to describe what is illustrated with the sample on the right can be seen [2].
+As observed in this image of failed samples, an adhesion failure due to the adhesive being stronger than the wood, resulting in the bond breaking in the wood and wood failure, Authors: please provide additional text to describe what is illustrated with the sample on the left can be visualized [1], while in this sample a cohesive failure due to the adhesive being weaker than the wood, with the bond breaking within the adhesive, Authors: please provide additional text to describe what is illustrated with the sample on the right can be seen [2].

 LAB MEDIA: Figure 4 Video Editor: please emphasize boards on left of image